gorbash1370/whisper-wrapper/issues.md

   - [x]  Add the processing time to give batch cumulative processing time

 ## Errors to fix
+- [x] Creation of a log file is essential for the program to run.
+This isn't necessarily the correct priority - the program should probably run even without a log file.
+Especially given that error messages are printed to screen as well as being written to log text.
+Would involve putting an exception around every interaction with log file though!
+Optionality implemented.

 ## Tests
+- [x]  Test with a video file. mp4 works like a dream!
+- [x]  Test with commented out header fields, see if throws error.
+No error, just omits.
+- [x]  Blank delimiter
+- [x]  Blank Series & Episode information
+- [x]  blank string word interval.
+Correctly subsitutes 0.
+- [x]  0 word interval
+- [x]  invalid word interval i.e. four.
+Tested, substitutes 0 correctly.
+- [x]  invalid path_to_audio.
+Correct error message displays and exits
+- [x]  invalid path_for_transcripts.
+Correct error message displays and exits

 ## Larger tasks